TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 As you can see I added the `assert req.filters is None` check to the original two tests, then I added 5 tests to check if filters can be specified and to test the behaviour of the object with an invalid filter parameter.

 To make the tests pass we have to change our `StorageRoomListRequestObject` class.
-There are obviously multiple possible solutions that you can come up with, and I recommend you to try and find your own.
+There are obviously multiple possible solutions that you can come up with, and I recommend you to try to find your own.
 This is the one I usually employ.
 The file `rentomatic/use_cases/request_object.py` becomes

 ``` python
 import collections